Numbers of Connecticut Park Supervisors and Maintainers are at an all-time low

 Donations help us make a difference.
 We appreciate your support.

 Click here for upcoming activities and webinars!
-Register early -space is limited for many events.
-Check out the new volunteer portal at CFPA.
-Volunteer Portal You will be able to create an account, log your volunteer hours and check out volunteer opportunities. |
+Register early -space is limited for many events. |

 TRAIL CLOSURES